-Any person who owns a small business or is otherwise involved with logo designing should have a crystal clear concept of how colour combination makes a better impact in logo design.
+Any person who owns a small business or is otherwise involved with logo designing should have a crystal clear concept of how color combination makes a better impact in logo design.
 The logo of a company is a big part of what attracts customers to its products.
 Thus, since a simple logo can decide the fate of business or its popularity, every aspect of the design should be carefully explored.
-Especially, how the colour combination makes a better impact on the logo.
+Especially, how the color combination makes a better impact on the logo.

 Points to be Kept in Mind

 Before we shift to how color combination makes an impact on a logo design we should learn about the other points that must be taken care of before choosing the color.
 These are:

 - Choose the Shape with Care: Who would want a logo that people forget the moment it’s out of sight?
 If you don’t want this to happen in your case, choose a logo that is simple in design and yet looks fetching.
 If you complicate it too much, chances are your customers won’t be able to figure out the message you’re sending, thus making your attempts to create a place for your company in their minds with your logo, futile.

 - An Ideal Logo Should Answer Questions: The moment we see any logo, thoughts like ‘which company does it belong to?
 What are they manufacturing?’ come to mind.
 So an ideal logo should be able to tell the prospective customer all these things and more.